Betts, Outman homer as Dodgers stun Padres 5-2

 The Dodgers knocked him out in the sixth after Will Smith doubled to drive in Freddie Freeman, who reached second on a two-base error by San Diego left fielder Juan Soto.

 The Padres jumped on Dodgers starter Julio Urias in the first inning.
 Tatis and Machado hit consecutive doubles to give San Diego a 1-0 lead.
-Later in the inning, Xander Bogaerts hit a ball up against the wall in right-field that Betts got his glove on but could not haul in.
+Later in the inning, Xander Bogaerts hit a ball up against the wall in right-field that Betts got his glove on but could not haul in for a 2-0 San Diego lead.

 SOUTHERN CALIFORNIA RIVALRY